-Cut another channel for the thermostat sensor out of the underlayment.
 For best results, the sensor should be positioned parallel to the long edge of one of the mats.
-It can touch the outer clear edge of the mat, but should not touch the silver bus bar (heating element).
+It can touch the outer edge of the white skrim on the mat, but should not touch the metal bus bar (heating element).
 It should also not cross over, or be installed on top of or under any mats.
-Use duct tape to secure the sensor in the groove.
+Use duct tape to secure the sensor in the place.

-The sensor is located in the thermostat packaging, but your electrician may have already hooked it up at this point.
+The sensor is located in the thermostat packaging, but your electrician may have already hooked it up to the thermostat at this point.